Nadha

+Nadha was the last album Kudai released before they disbanded in 2010 (before they reformed years later) and it is also the last album including Gabriela Villalba's vocals.

 Background and production

 Kudai began recording their third studio album in October 2007; the members had the conviction to compose and write songs together with the producers.
 Together with Koko Stambuk, who wrote the track "Tú" from the re-release of their second studio album, Sobrevive, Kudai composed several songs.

 Their third studio album Nadha has 12 songs, of which six were written by the producer Koko Stambuk (ex-musician of Glup!).
 Three other songs are from the recognized producer Carlos Lara, who is considered to be the creator of RBD and has collaborated with musicians such as Lynda Thomas and Ricky Martin.
 Cathy Lean (Ex-Mal Corazón), from Chile, also wrote two of the album's songs.
 Nadhas production was described as much more organic, very different from her previous productions.
 "It's like a very neutral mix" between pop and rock.

 Kudai band member Gabriella Villalba has said that this album is a turning point in Kudai's musical career:

 "Now is the time that Kudai needs to show and prove many things because if we remain the same, we will be categorized as the teen band that will never grow.
 I feel that this third album is a very decisive stage for Kudai.
 We are going to fight to rid ourselves from the title of "the band that wants to be popular" and actually present good material."

 Kudai chose to interpret the songs of Alanis Morissette and her band's bassist Eric Avery (ex-Jane's Addiction).
 The album was mastered at the Los Angeles, California studio Igloo Music under the direction of Gustavo Borner, who has worked with well-known artists such as Diego Torres, Ricky Martin, Sin Bandera, Phil Collins, Plácido Domingo and N'Sync, as well as working on the motion picture soundtracks of Rush Hour 2, Miami Vice and Finding Nemo.